amekusa/cs-parser/README.md

 The 3rd parameter of `init` / `fin` is optional, that are **results of regex matching** of `from` / `to` if they are regex.

 #### Chunk
 By default, the parser processes the data **line-by-line**, and each line is passed to the 2nd parameter of the callback methods as "chunk".
-However, you can change this behavior if you want to, by setting `splitter` property to any string other than `\n` (linebreak) which is the default value.
+However, you can change this behavior if you want to, by setting `splitter` property to any string other than `\n` (linebreak).

 #### Context object
-When a rule got activated, the parser generates a context object for it and also adds it to the context stack.
+When a rule got activated, the parser generates a context object for it and also adds it to the context stack (the root context).
 The rule can manipulate the associated context object with its callback methods however you want.
 It can be said that the relationship between a rule and a context object is similar to the one between **a class and its instance**.